The Only Gospel

 A Sermon on 2 Timothy 2:8Read more

-Does the Gospel change from person to person?
-In this sermon, Dr. Martyn Lloyd-Jones dives deeper into what the Gospel is.
-In 2 Timothy 2:8, Paul instructs believers to follow “my Gospel.”
-Some have interpreted this to mean that we each have our own individual Gospel based off of our individual experiences.
-Yet, as Dr. Lloyd-Jones shows, this cannot be further from the truth — Paul is exhorting Timothy to hold tightly to the unchanging, true Gospel that Paul was preaching.
+Does the gospel change from person to person?
+In this sermon on 2 Timothy 2:8 titled “The Only Gospel,” Dr. Martyn Lloyd-Jones dives deeper into what the gospel is.
+In 2 Timothy 2:8, Paul instructs believers to follow “my gospel.”
+Some have interpreted this to mean that each have their own individual gospel that is based on individual experiences.
+Yet, as Dr. Lloyd-Jones shows, this cannot be further from the truth — Paul is exhorting Timothy to hold tightly to the unchanging, true gospel that Paul was preaching.
 What else is he saying in this passage?
-First, that it is the only Gospel.
-Second, this Gospel is to be remembered because it is the story and meaning of the story of Jesus the Christ.
-While some say that claiming to have exclusive truth is “narrow-minded,” Dr. Lloyd-Jones provides some reasons why Christians can rightly claim that this Gospel is true.
-First, if there was any other Gospel, the events that occurred in the life of Jesus would not have happened because they would not have been necessary!
+First, that it is the only gospel.
+Second, this gospel is to be remembered because it is the meaning of the story of Christ.
+While some say that claiming to have exclusive truth is “narrow-minded,” Dr. Lloyd-Jones provides some reasons why Christians can rightly claim that this gospel is true.
+First, if there was any other gospel, the events that occurred in the life of Jesus would not have happened because they would not have been necessary.
 Second, Jesus is the only one to fulfill the prophecies from the Old Testament about the promised Savior.
-Third, Jesus is the only one who can really teach us about God since He is a person of the Trinity.
-Fourth, only Jesus could perform the task to accomplish what we need — our salvation, the defeat of our enemies, and a guide through life.
+Third, Jesus is the only one who can really teach about God since He is a person of the Trinity.
+Fourth, only Jesus could perform the task to accomplish what is needed — salvation, the defeat of enemies, and a guide through life.

 Additional Scripture Translations

 2 Timothy 2:8, New American Standard Bible (NASB)

 8Remember Jesus Christ, risen from the dead, descendant of David, according to my gospel,

 2 Timothy 2:8, King James Version (KJV)